Kasekopf/loopstar/README.md

-  saveparka NUMBER - Number of spikolodon spikes to save (max 5). [default: 0] [setting: loopstar_saveparka] saveapriling NUMBER - Number of apriling band instruments to save (max 2). [default: 0] [setting: loopstar_saveapriling] voterbooth BOOLEAN - Attempt to use the voter booth if we have access. [default: true] [setting: loopstar_voterbooth]
+  saveparka NUMBER - Number of spikolodon spikes to save (max 5). [default: 0] [setting: loopstar_saveparka] saveapriling NUMBER - Number of apriling band instruments to save (max 2). [default: 0] [setting: loopstar_saveapriling] voterbooth BOOLEAN - Attempt to use the voter booth if we have access. [default: true] [setting: loopstar_voterbooth] pocketprofessor BOOLEAN - Attempt to use the pocket professor. [default: true] [setting: loopstar_pocketprofessor]

 Path: A Shrunken Adventurer am I: skipfork - Skip salad forking; note that this may cause failure due to lack of remaining adventures [default: false] [setting: loopstar_skipfork]